YektaZ/Fun_Exercise/README.md

 Multiple other functions have been created to make the task easier.
 I have added comments on each section to make is easire to walk through the functions.

 ### Questions?
-You can send me an email to y.zahed.z at gmail dot com.
+You can shoot me an email at y.zahed.z at gmail dot com.